Harivardhanan13/BA-project/README.md

 # Analysis for Bike sales 2021-2022
-##Project objectives
+## Project objectives
- Need to create a dashboard that displays sales report of 2021 and 2022 and KPI metrics.
+ Need to create a dashboard that displays sales report of 2021 and 2022 with KPI metrics.

-##Database
+## Database

-##Requirements
+## Requirements

   -> Hourly Revenue analysis.